 Some patients report headaches or fatigue during the first 1-2 weeks.
 This is often related to reduced caloric intake rather than the medication itself.

-How GLP3 manages it: Ensuring adequate hydration and balanced nutrition usually resolves these symptoms.
-If they persist, your physician investigates other causes.
+How providers manage it: Ensuring adequate hydration and balanced nutrition usually resolves these symptoms.
+If they persist, your licensed provider investigates other causes.

 Less Common but Important Side Effects